Smrutirekha28/MERN04M007/nov/week2/day3/README.md

-->expressional function(it is function which is in the form of expression) ->higher order function(it is function which will accept a function as a argument, and which will return a function) ->callback function(it is function which is used as argument) ->ITF(immdiate invoke function)(it is function which has direct declartion and instant invocation or calling)
+->expressional function(it is function which is in the form of expression) ->higher order function(it is function which will accept a function as a argument, and which will return a function) ->callback function(it is function which is used as argument) ->IIF(immdiate invoke function)(it is function which has direct declartion and instant invocation or calling)